 At present, there are two main viewpoints in the academic circle on the identification of defects of things: 'objective theory' and 'subjective theory'.
 According to the logic of 'objective theory,' the universal and objective quality of the same kind of subject matter is regarded as the standard to measure whether the object is flawed (Hepatic, 2018).
 That is to say, if the delivery of the subject matter fails to meet this standard, then it is considered to be flawed.
 The 'subjective theory' focuses more on the agreement of both parties to the transaction, that is, if the delivery of the subject matter fails to meet the quality agreed in the contract, resulting in a reduction or even loss of its value or utility, then it also constitutes a flaw (Liang, 1991).
-Some scholars believe that China's law adopts a more comprehensive attitude in the choice of 'objective theory' and 'subjective theory', that is, 'subjective standards are the main and objective standards are supplemented' (Zhou, 2014).
+Some scholars believe that China's law adopts a more comprehensive attitude in the choice of 'objective theory' (Zhou, 2014).
 This means that when judging the defects of the object, it is usually necessary to first refer to the agreement between the two parties of the transaction.
-When there is no clear agreement between the parties to the contract, the general quality of the same subject matter is used as a reference.
+When there is no clear agreement between the parties to the subject matter is used as a reference.